-• The Project Schedule was updated by DTP through November 2012.
-In this update DTP reported a possible loss of five calendar day to the SSCD forecasted by DTP to occur on September 3, 2013.
-The WFCY schedule update reflects a -10 calendar day variance to the target date of

-December 20, 2013.
-However, the WFCY activities and completion dates are only overlaid on the master mainline schedule, but not connected to the mainline critical path or SSCD.
-MWAA completed its schedule review of the schedule update with a data date of November 25, 2012 on January 7, 2013 and "recognized" DTP's the critical path.
-See Section 4.a for additional information.

-- MWAA continues to monitor expenditures to date and to update the estimate at completion.
+- The Project Schedule was updated by DTP through December 2012.
+In this update, DTP reported a possible loss of eight calendar days to the SSCD forecasted by DTP to occur on September 6, 2013.
+The WFCY schedule update continued to reflect a -10 calendar day variance to the target date of December 20, 2013.
+However, the WFCY activities and completion dates are only overlaid on the master mainline schedule but not connected to the mainline critical path or SSCD.
+MWAA completed its schedule review of the schedule update with a data date of December 25, 2012 on January 23, 2013 stating the schedule was "not accepted."
+See Section 4.a for additional information. - MWAA continues to monitor expenditures to date and to update the estimate at completion.
 In July 2012, MWAA allocated \$71.8 million in finance cost savings to contingency budget.
 In October 2012, MWAA identified \$19.0 million in forecast under-run commodity escalation that could be transferred to the contingency budget.
-Through November 2012, MWAA has utilized \$281.53 million resulting in a remaining balance of \$10.04 million through contingency Phase 9.
-With \$89.20 million in obligated contingency, this leaves a balance of \$7.79 million for Phases 10 through 12 and a grand total balance, as of the end of November 2012, of \$17.83 million in remaining contingency. - MWAA submitted the latest revision of the RCMP (Revision 3) to the FTA on March 28, 2012 and FTA letter of April 13, 2012 found it acceptable.
-For details, see section 3 "Project Management Plan and Sub-plans" below.
-FTA approved the revised Top Ten Risks list on November 29, 2012. - The Quality Assurance (QA)/Safety group maintains an active schedule of audits and surveillances and accident data.
+Through December 2012, MWAA has utilized \$282.59 million resulting in a remaining balance of \$8.98 million through contingency Phase 9.
+With \$89.20 million in obligated contingency, this leaves a balance of \$7.79 million for Phases 10 through 12 and a grand total balance, as of the end of December 2012, of \$16.77 million in contingency estimated to remain at project completion. - MWAA submitted the latest revision of the RCMP (Revision 3) to the FTA on March 28, 2012 and FTA letter of April 13, 2012 found it acceptable.
+For details, see section 3 "Project Management Plan and Sub-plans" below. - The Quality Assurance (QA)/Safety group maintains an active schedule of audits and surveillances and accident data.

-Through December 2012, there has been a cumulative total of 11,990,097 hours worked with six lost time accidents.
+Through January 2013, there has been a cumulative total of 12,162,800 hours worked with six lost time accidents.

 DTP submitted the Safety and Security Certifiable Items List (SCIL) Revision 6 to include the WFCY on August 6, 2012.
 Comments were received from WMATA on September 21, 2012.
 MWAA completed its review and issued Letter No. 07547 dated October 24, 2012 identifying comments needing to be addressed.
 DTP responded by letter on November 30, 2012 and MWAA and DTP met on December 18, 2012 to discuss the open comments further.
-Another meeting will be scheduled in January 2013 to continue the comment resolution.
+DTP subsequently resubmitted the SCIL Revision 6, which was approved "as noted" on February 5, 2013.